Ethereum price gains alongside increase in volume

-In the last 24 hours, Litecoin, Worldcoin and Stacks emerge as top gainers, while Virtuals Protocol, Fartcoin and Optimism are the top losers.
+In the last 24 hours, EOS, Pudgy Penguins and Celestia emerge as top gainers, while DeXe, Tether Gold and PAX Gold are the top losers.

 Cryptocurrency prices FAQs